Code of Conduct

 • The Minimum Necessary Standard requires that for each use or disclosure (apart from uses or disclosures made for treatment purposes), Profound must determine the smallest amount of PHI required to accomplish the purpose and disclose only that amount.

-Social Medial and Other Communications
+Social Media and Other Communications

 All Profound communications are carefully planned in compliance with Profound Policies and in compliance with applicable law.
 Only those who are specifically designated will speak as a Profound representative.
 All external media inquiries should be referred to Profound’s President or Head of Operations.
 All social media interactions should be respectful, bearing in mind confidentiality obligations to Profound and study sponsors.